GSA/fpki-guides/_announcements/02_google_ct.md

 description:  Upcoming changes to Chrome could affect your agency.
 This change requires all TLS/SSL certificates to appear in a CT log when they validate to a Root CA certificate distributed through an Operating System (OS) trust store.
 The Microsoft and Apple Trust Stores currently distribute the U.S. Government Root CA (Federal Common Policy CA) certificate.
 This changes will take effect on **April 30, 2018** and will affect any TLS/SSL certificate issued after **April 30, 2018.**<br><br>
 ---

-{% include alert-info.html content="At this time, the Federal PKI Certification Authorities used by most federal agencies for **intranet** TLS/SSL certificates do not support Certificate Transparency logging requirements. " %}
+{% include alert-info.html content="At this time, the Federal PKI Certification Authorities used by most federal agencies for intranet TLS/SSL certificates do not support Certificate Transparency logging requirements." %}

 Upcoming changes to Chrome could impact your agency.
 Chrome will enforce Certificate Transparency for all TLS/SSL certificates starting on April 30, 2018.
 This means that all TLS/SSL certificates that are issued after April 30, 2018, and which validate to a publicly trusted Root Certificate Authority (CA) certificate must appear in a CT log.
 In addition, website operators must serve proof of the CT log inclusion (i.e., a signed certificate timestamp).

 {% include alert-info.html content="All popular browsers plan to deploy CT in their product roadmaps.
-A more complete timeline will be posted on this site as dates and deployment timelines become known. " %}
+A more complete timeline will be posted on this site as dates and deployment timelines become known." %}

 - [How Does This Work?](#how-does-this-work)
 - [What Will Be Impacted?](#what-will-be-impacted)